DiazIgnacio/stellar-freighter-test/README.md

 Open the index.html in a live server

 # Editing Code
+# Pre-requisites
+Have Browserify installed globally with: npm i browserify -g

 After Editing some code the following line must be runned in the bash: browserify ./src/main.js > ./dist/bundle.js -t babelify